Muditsingal044/real-time-Papaya-detection-web-app1/README.md

-# Real-time Object Detection Web App
+# Real-time Papaya Detection Web App

-This project is a web-based application that utilizes real-time object detection to identify and label objects within an image or video stream.
+This project is a web-based application that utilizes real-time Papaya detection to identify and label objects within an image or video stream.
 It is built using Next.js, ONNXRuntime, YOLOv8, YOLOv9, and YOLOv10 model.

 ## Demo at [RTOD.vercel.app](https://real-time-object-detection-web-app1.vercel.app/)